MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-windows.md

 ## Silent and Passive Installs

-@@To install Microsoft R Client from a script on Windows, use the following commandline switches.
+To install Microsoft R Client from a script on Windows, use the following commandline switches.

 |Mode        |Install Command|Description|
 |-----------|-------------------------------|--------------|